Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-Starting with circles.
-You can create a pattern of overlapping circles.
+Starting with circles, you can create a pattern of overlapping circles.
 The points can all be connected together to forum the tetrahedron in higher dimensions.

 <br /><br />